camoa/adrupalcouple/modules/contrib/markdown_easy/README.md

 - See https://commonmark.thephpleague.com/2.4/security/ for more info.
 To override these settings, or to customize the configuration of the Markdown processor, utilize hook_markdown_easy_config_modify().
+- If you want to add additional Markdown extensions that one of the included "flavor" options doesn't offer (https://commonmark.thephpleague.com/2.6/extensions/overview/), utilize hook_markdown_easy_environment_modify().
+- If you want to disable all Markdown Easy validations (including for the "Limit allowed HTML") without implementing one of the Markdown Easy hooks, see the "Advanced configuration" section of the documentation (link below.)
+- If you want to allow HTML tags to pass through the Markdown processor without implementing one of the Markdown Easy hooks, see the "Advanced configuration" section of the documentation (link below.)
 - Note that the Markdown Easy module is currently not compatible with the Smart Trim module.